 - 1. Go into the radar's web interface and record the session.
-For help doing this, go to Record and watch video on page 22. - 2.
-Start 30 m (98 ft) out from the radar and walk straight across the radar coverage area. - 3.
-Check that the radar's web interface shows the symbol for a human classification. - 4.
+For help doing this, go to . - 2.
+Start 30 m (98 ft) out from the radar and walk straight across the radar coverage area. - Check that the radar's web interface shows the symbol for a human classification. - 4.
 Check that the radar's web interface shows the correct direction of travel.